 A new era of possibility for orchid growing under lights

 LED lighting has opened up a new era of orchid growing under lights.
 With diverse options for shelving, supplemental lighting, and free standing growing areas, many more species can be accommodated, allowing for specialized environments to be created, and the ability to grow many orchids without a greenhouse.
 A spare room or basement can become a small orchid nursery.
 Compared to previous horticultural lighting sources, LED lighting makes this possible by providing 1) full natural light spectra, 2) high to low light intensity for different species, and 3) energy/heat efficiency.

-It is my hope that this article provides an introduction to the new concepts and terms associated with LED lighting so that you can make sound choices in lighting purchases, and design an effective indoor growing area for you orchids.
+It is my hope that this article provides an introduction to the new concepts and terms associated with LED lighting so that you can make long-term, quality choices in lighting purchases, and design an effective indoor growing area for your orchids.